 It should be duly noted that no one from West Hollywood City Hall attended Moore’s vigil.
 West Hollywood city council members were at a Women’s Equality Day Celebration at the West Hollywood Library just down the street from where Moore’s family gathered.

 Accusations continue to stack up against Buck after Moore’s body was carried out of Buck’s apartment on July 27.
-Mrs. Nixon and activists from the black community say they believe there was foul play in Moore’s death.
+Ms Nixon and activists from the Black community say they believe there was foul play in Moore’s death.

-The video below was posted by lesbian activist, critic and political commentator Jasmyne Cannick on her YouTube video channel (jasmyneonline.com).
+The video below was posted by lesbian activist, critic and political commentator, Jasmyne Cannick on her YouTube video channel (jasmyneonline.com).
 It shows Buck present when Moore’s body was removed from his apartment.
-A young black man is seen heading towards Buck’s apartment while Deputy Sheriffs were still in the building.
+Footage also shows another young Black man is seen heading towards Buck’s apartment while Deputy Sheriffs were still in the building.